aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KCV-0064/docs.md

-Ensure that the controller-manager config file permissions are set to 600 or more restrictive
+Ensure that the controller-manager config file has permissions of 600 or more restrictive.

 ### Impact
 <!-- Add Impact here -->